yaronsumel/go1.18-generics/README.md

 ## generated code

 Let's say we use `any` - does it mean that we gonna have performance impact ? not really.
 Complier will optimize the generated code like any other code, only used types will be generated.
-For example we asked for `any` but we have used that function only with strings, generated code will be `2eshape_string_0` only.
+For example we asked for `any` but we have used that function only with strings, generated code will be limited to used  `2eshape_string_0` only.

 ![image](https://user-images.githubusercontent.com/4710984/147643964-511739e8-254e-4c63-a574-7a47d9fc26f9.png)